Phillip King – Kistefos Museum Norway

 The project was developed by scaling up the artists model and 3D rendering of the sculpture, which was then developed into production drawings by our design team sufficient to allow it to progress to fabrication.

-Alongside the development of the sculpture detail KESLEN were responsible for foundation layout, setting out on site, informing substructure requirements and co-ordination of this work by a Norwegian based contractor and the sculpture requirements.
+Alongside the development of the sculpture detail KELSEN were responsible for foundation layout, setting out on site, informing substructure requirements and co-ordination of this work by a Norwegian based contractor and the sculpture requirements.

 The completed design also incorporated a complex galvanized steel base structure to which the principle sculpture elements were attached.

 The finished work was completed in Glasgow including all fabrication, specialist preparation and painting of the steel elements to withstand the extreme temperature range between Norwegian winter and summer conditions.

 The sculpture design and fabrication process was completed in a breathtaking 10 weeks from confirmation of order.

 KELSEN also arranged export licences, transport of the sculpture elements from Glasgow to Norway via road and sea, and all the installation logistics.